EBI-Metagenomics/notebooks/src/docs/api.md

   ]
 }
 ```

+1. The `included` data objects of this Compound Document

 Datasets that cannot be made using a single Compound Document
 should be built up by making several requests to the API,